Adaptive Computation Modules: Granular Conditional Computation For Efficient Inference: Abstract

 \section{Abstract}

-The computational cost of transformer models makes them inefficient in low-latency or low-power applications.
-While techniques such as quantization or linear attention can reduce the computational load, they may incur a reduction in accuracy.
-In addition, globally reducing the cost for all inputs may be sub-optimal.
+While transformer models have been highly successful, they are computationally inefficient.
 We observe that for each layer, the full width of the layer may be needed only for a small subset of tokens inside a batch and that the ``effective" width needed to process a token can vary from layer to layer.
 Motivated by this observation, we introduce the \emph{Adaptive Computation Module} (ACM), a generic module that dynamically adapts its computational load to match the estimated difficulty of the input on a per-token basis.
 An ACM consists of a sequence of \emph{learners} that progressively refine the output of their preceding counterparts.
 An additional gating mechanism determines the optimal number of learners to execute for each token.
-We also describe a distillation technique to replace any pre-trained model with an ``ACMized" variant.
-The distillation phase is designed to be highly parallelizable across layers while being simple to plug-and-play into existing networks.
+We also propose a distillation technique to replace any pre-trained model with an ``ACMized" variant.
 Our evaluation of transformer models in computer vision and speech recognition demonstrates that substituting layers with ACMs significantly reduces inference costs without degrading the downstream accuracy for a wide interval of user-defined budgets.